stinkytroll/tech264-cloud-linux/ssh/ssh_notes.md

 ![alt text](image-4.png)

-*It doesn't work because the SSH agent no long has access.
-You have to restart the agent and re-add the key.*

 ## --> CD into your github folder
 1. Make a new directory for your GitHub repo in your github folder using `mkdir`.